ashutosh-aanand/typecode/README.md

-# xtype - Typing Practice for Programmers
+# typecode - Typing Practice for Programmers

 A specialized typing practice platform designed for programmers to master real Java code through Data Structures and Algorithms snippets.